pingidentity/pingidentity-devops-getting-started/docs/README.md

 ## Overview

-See [Overview](docs/overview.md) for descriptions of the components of our DevOps architecture and repositories.
+See [Overview](overview.md) for descriptions of the components of our DevOps architecture and repositories.

 ## Get started

-See [Getting started](docs/evaluate.md) to quickly deploy a preconfigured DevOps image of a Ping Identity solution or integrated set of solutions.
+See [Get started](evaluate.md) to quickly deploy a preconfigured DevOps image of a Ping Identity solution or integrated set of solutions.

 ## Contact us